MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex01_Explore_Copilot_Security.md

 At the bottom right corner of the window is the help icon where you can easily access documentation and find solutions to common problems.
 From the help icon, you also submit a support case to the Microsoft support team if you have the appropriate role permissions.

 1. Select the **Help (?)** icon.
     1. Select **Documentation**.
-This selection opens a new browser tab to the Microsoft Copilot for Security documentation.
-Return to the Microsoft Copilot for Security browser tab.
+This selection opens a new browser tab to the Microsoft Security Copilot documentation.
+Return to the Microsoft Security Copilot browser tab.
     1. Select **Help**.
-        1. Anyone with access to Copilot for Security can access the self help widget by selecting the help icon then selecting the Help tab.
+        1. Anyone with access to Security Copilot can access the self help widget by selecting the help icon then selecting the Help tab.
 Here you can find solutions to common problems by entering something about the problem.
         1. Users with a minimum role of Service Support Administrator or Helpdesk Administrator role can submit a support case to the Microsoft support team.
 If you have this role, a headset icon is displayed.
 Close the contact support page.

 ### Task 3: Explore the Microsoft Security Copilot embedded experience

 In this exercise, you investigate an incident in Microsoft Defender XDR.
 As part of the investigation, you explore the key features of Microsoft Copilot in Microsoft Defender XDR, including incident summary, device summary, script analysis, and more.
 You also pivot your investigation to the standalone experience and use the pin board as a way to share details of your investigation with your colleagues.

 You're logged in as Avery Howard and have the Copilot owner role.
 You'll work in Microsoft Defender, using the new unified security operations platform, to access the embedded Copilot capabilities in Microsoft Defender XDR.
-Towards the end of the exercise, you pivot to the standalone experience of Microsoft Copilot for Security.
+Towards the end of the exercise, you pivot to the standalone experience of Microsoft Security Copilot.

 This exercise should take approximately **30** minutes to complete.